indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 ## Main Window

-The main window consists of three main area as seen on the picture below:
+The main window is divided in three main areas as seen on the picture below:

 ![](images/capture_main_color.png)